aswna/input_monitor/README.md

   > sudo apt purge input-monitor

 ## Further plans (TODO)
-- Make lunch-time duration configurable (default is 20 minutes)
+- make output with pretty table optional
+  - some kind of raw output could be handled better
+- handle .db file
+  - remove .db file at purge
+  - do not remove it at update/remove
+    - maybe only at incompatible DB updates?

 - improve summary feature
-  - default could be 7-10 days (or last week + actual)
-  - somehow we should display all the records (-s 0)
+  - somehow we should display all the records
+    - with -s 0?
-  - somehow we should detect if there are no more older records to speed up display
+  - somehow we should detect if there are no more older records
-- remove .db file at purge (do not remove at update/remove) maybe only at incompatible DB updates?
+    - this could speed up the "display" for larger look back times

+- record more detailed output?
+  - that could be put on charts
+  - create a GUI for this?